fanfeilong/exceltk/README.md

   - CrossLine cell in Excel sheet will be **expanded** to multirow
   - Empty columns on the right side will be **trimed**, which is **detected** by the first 100 rows.
   - Support parse sheet to markdown inner clipboard directly.
-  - Support decimail precision setting
+  - Support decimal precision setting

 # Useage:
   - `exceltk.exe -t md -xls example.xls`